News site for a fintech startup

 Search, Profiles & More

-Search results, contributor profiles, and utility pages round out the platform.
-Every page maintains the same typographic scale and layout grid, so even rarely-visited pages feel like part of the product rather than an afterthought.
+Search results, contributor profiles, and utility pages rounded out the platform.
+Every page maintained the same typographic scale and layout grid, so even rarely-visited pages felt like part of the product.

 Finvera — Search results page Finvera — Contributor profile page